 We believe that every child should have the opportunity to learn how to fish and should have access to safe and clean places to go fishing, which will also be havens for wildlife.
 We also want to see a wider range of people getting into fishing, including women, minority groups and people with disabilities.
 The average age of anglers is increasing every year and it is still very much a white male-dominated sport.

 What we will do:

-- Continue to deliver the Angling Whole Sport Plan (2009 - 2013) to increase the number of trained, licensed coaches, secure local and regional funds for angling development and increase participation in under-represented groups.
+- Continue to increase the number of trained, licensed coaches, secure local and regional funds for angling development and increase participation in under-represented groups.

-- Work in partnership with the Environment Agency and Angling Trades Association to promote and co-ordinate National Fishing Month from 16 July to 14 August, which will involve free events for newcomers to angling.
+- Work in partnership with the Environment Agency and Angling Trades Association to promote and co-ordinate National Fishing Month, which will involve free events for newcomers to angling.

-- Work with GHOF and LWAP to get angling into more schools, involve more youth groups and give more children the chance to go fishing Continue to develop with our member clubs County Angling Action Groups to increase local funding streams for angling development and work in partnership with schools to deliver angling on the curriculum.
+- Work with Get Hooked On Fishing to get angling into more schools, involve more youth groups and give more children the chance to go fishing Continue to develop with our member clubs County Angling Action Groups to increase local funding streams for angling development and work in partnership with schools to deliver angling on the curriculum.

 - Employ a media team to promote angling to young people via Facebook, You Tube and Twitter and to use the media to promote opportunities to go fishing.

 - Provide more subsidies for coaching courses and starter pack equipment for under-privileged young people.